 -

-Alex is a fourth year undergraduate student at UCSD pursuing a B.S. in General Biology and a minor in Environmental Systems.
+Alex graduated from UCSD in 2025 with a B.S. in General Biology and a minor in Environmental Systems.
 He hopes to pursue a career in medicine after graduation.
 Outside of the lab he is involved in multiple medical service clubs, co-captains the UCSD rock climbing team, and enjoys spending time exploring the nature around San Diego.